Malaysian ringgit: Second series (1982-1984)

+For table standards, see the banknote specification table.

 Third series (1996)

 The third series was issued with designs in the spirit of Wawasan 2020 in 1996 in denominations of RM1, RM2, RM5, RM10, RM50 and RM100.
 The larger denomination RM50 and RM100 notes had an additional hologram strip to deter counterfeiters.

 In 2004, Central Bank of Malaysia issued a new RM10 note with additional security features including the holographic strip previously only seen on the RM50 and RM100 notes.
 A new RM5 polymer banknote with a distinctive transparent window was also issued.
 Both new banknotes are almost identical to their original third series designs.
 At one time, Central Bank of Malaysia announced its intention to eventually phase out all paper notes and replace them with polymer notes.